pablodecm/phd_thesis/src/101_chapter_1.md

 \frac{1}{2} \underbrace{(\ 0\ )}_{m_{\gamma}^2} A_{\mu} A^{\mu}
 \end{aligned}
 $$ {#eq:ew_bosons_masses}
-resulting in mass terms for the massive weak bosons which are depend to the weak coupling, the Weinberg angle and the vacuum expectation value of the Higgs field.
+resulting in mass terms for the massive weak bosons which depend to the weak coupling, the Weinberg angle and the vacuum expectation value of the Higgs field.
 The last term for the electromagnetic field has only been included to make explicit that no mass term is